StringManolo/smallos_node/README.md

 Then you can push the changes to your fork using the git add, commit and push commands.

-Once you updated your fork, install it your custom system following default termux install instructions.
+Once you updated your fork, install your custom system following default termux install instructions.